-If you’ve been offered an international job role and are thinking it’s time to work out how you’ll move all your belongings abroad, we’ve got the guide to show you the ins and outs of packing and how the professionals do it.
+If you’re planning a move overseas and thinking it’s time to work out how you’ll move all your belongings abroad, we’ve got the guide to show you the ins and outs of furniture shipping / packing and how the professionals at 1st Move International do it.

 How Do I Ship Furniture Overseas?